 *Images show extent of area showing urban land use characteristics in UN-Habitat analysis.

 Colombo’s rapid urban expansion is mirrored across the other provincial capitals.
-The preliminary results suggest that during the period 1995-2017, urban area grew by 9.57 per cent per year, which is a remarkably high figure even by global standards.
-A cross country review of over 300 spatial case studies reported far lower average annual rates of urban spatial growth in Europe, North America, Africa, India and China during a reference period of 1970-2000 (Fig 2).
+The preliminary results suggest that during the period 1995-2017, urban area grew by 6.42 per cent per year, which is a remarkably high figure even by global standards.
+A cross country review of over 300 spatial case studies reported lower average annual rates of urban spatial growth in Europe, North America, Africa and India during a reference period of 1970-2000 (Fig 2).

 Sri Lanka’s exceptionally small urban population